Leander Paes: Rise in doubles (1998–2002)

-Paes/Bhupathi grew stronger in 1998,and reached the semifinals of three Grand Slams, the Australian Open, the French Open and the US Open.
-Paes had two of his biggest singles results.
-The first one came by winning his only ATP singles title at Newport, and the second was beating Pete Sampras, 6–3, 6–4 at the New Haven ATP tournament at their only meeting.
-In 1999, the duo reached the finals of all four Grand Slams, winning Wimbledon and the French, thus becoming the first Indians to win a doubles event at a Grand Slam.
+Paes/Bhupathi grew stronger in 1998, and reached the semifinals of three Grand Slams, the Australian Open, the French Open and the US Open.
+Leander Paes had two of his biggest singles results.
+The first one came by winning his only ATP singles title at Newport, and the second was beating Pete Sampras 6–3, 6–4 at the New Haven ATP tournament in their only meeting.
+In 1999, the duo reached the finals of all four Grand Slams, winning Wimbledon and the French Open, becoming the first Indians to win a doubles event at a Grand Slam.
 Paes teamed up with Lisa Raymond to win the mixed doubles event at Wimbledon.
 The year marked his ascent to the no. 1 doubles ranking.
 The following year, Paes partnered with Sébastien Lareau for the Australian and Jan Siemerink for the French, losing in the first round on both occasions.
 Paes again teamed with Bhupathi for the US Open, but lost in the first round again.

 The duo had a disappointing second round exit to Australian duo of Todd Woodbridge and Mark Woodforde at the Sydney Olympics.
 Paes was given the honor of carrying the Indian Flag at the opening ceremony.

-In spite of winning the French in 2001, Bhupathi/Paes had first-round exits in the other three Grand Slams.
+In spite of winning the French Open in 2001, Bhupathi/Paes had first-round exits in the other three Grand Slams.
 Paes was awarded the Padmashri by the Government of India in 2001.
 The duo of Paes and Bhupathi won the gold medal at the 2002 Asian Games in Busan.
 In 2002, Leander paired up with Michael Hill with moderate success.